OpenBMB/BMTools/bmtools/tools/db_diag/readme.md

     self.llm = OpenAI(model_name="gpt-3.5-turbo", temperature=0.0, openai_api_key=key)
 ```

-3. Modify the settings in config.ini
+3. Modify the settings in *config.ini*, and rename *config.ini* into *my_config.ini*

-3. Modify and run the test.py script to test the tool
+4. Modify and run the test.py script to test the tool